Is The Placement of Your Paint Color Making You Look Old?

 Bathroom After Color Consultation

 Can you see how much color placement effects whether a space reads dated or current?
 The Decorologist thinks it’s as important as the color itself!
-Do you agree or no?
+If you need help with choosing colors or color placement, check out my Color Workshop Video here.

 Okay, you stopped me.
 I was going to go for that green/green color in my hallway.